seth586/guides/FreeNAS/bitcoin/freenas_5_lnd.md

 2019-02-07 22:00:35.054 [INF] RPCS: password RPC server listening on 127.0.0.1:10009 2019-02-07 22:00:35.054 [INF] LTND: Waiting for wallet encryption password.
 Use `lncli create` to create a wallet, `lncli unlock` to unlock an existing wallet, or `lncli changepassword` to change the password of an existing wallet and unlock it.
 ```
-Open another SSH terminal window, log into to your FreeNAS server, and switch to your bitcoin jail.
+Open another SSH terminal window, log into to your TrueNAS server, and switch to your bitcoin jail.
 We will use `lncli` to create a wallet and store the recovery key.
 ```
 # lncli -lnddir "/var/db/lnd" create
 ```